 Eligible students will receive an email directly from Financial Aid with information about their summer award package.
-Summer aid processing begins in March.
+Summer aid processing begins in early April.
 The earlier students register for summer courses, the sooner they will be notified.

 If a student’s enrollment changes after their summer financial aid is initially awarded, Financial Aid will re-calculate the award as necessary.
 Aid is based directly on course enrollment so any changes to summer registration can impact a student’s aid eligibility.